mcc85sx/FightingEntropy/readme.md

     [End Skit]

-    This is the module that hopes, or attempts to be... one that was specifically tailor made.
+    This is the module that hopes, or attempts to be... one that was specifically tailor made...
     ...for the limited few people in this world that happen to have a constant category 5 hurricane going on in their mind every day...
     ...and yet, they're as peaceful as can be.

-    Getting snubbed for that many peace prizes would send any sane man that deserves one, over the edge.
+    Getting snubbed for that many peace prizes should send any sane man that deserves one, over the edge.
     I just don't know how they do it.

     Being told that you're too peaceful to receive a Nobel Peace Prize?
+    Is it worse than never actually getting one, and everybody fake saying "You'll get one someday buddy!"

-    That should be enough to drive any one of these people I just described... into a frenzy.
+    What I just described, it *should* be enough to drive any one of these people I just described... into a frenzy.

     Maybe they deserve this prize.
+Perhaps they have put less thought into it than I have, but... now they realize they don't have a Nobel Peace Prize, but *now* they do.

-    I could imagine, some rich guy saying to himself...
+    I could imagine, in a much less sarcastic tone... that some rich goodie two shoes saying to themselves...
     "I've got plenty of money folks.
-All that time, the money wasn't even what I wanted.
+All that time... the money wasn't even what I wanted.
+    People kept giving it to me anyway, so... wasn't gonna turn that down.

+    I was so friggen skilled at doing what I did to become rich and famous...
+    I eventually got bored of destroying my best records.
+    So...
+I started going around helping OTHER people in need.
+    Gave myself an even more difficult challenge.

+    However... all my good deeds aside...?
-    Went around helping people in need... but the world ignored the one need that remains vacant to this day... my need to receive one of these peace prizes."
+    The world has largely ignored the one need that I still have to this day...
+    That is...?

+    My need to receive one of these peace prizes."

+    You might think i'm just kidding, or that I'm making up a really unbelievable situation...

+    But you would be shocked at how much of this is an accurate story... about the guy that this module was written for.

-    Maybe they earned it fair and square...
+    Maybe this guy earned it fair and square.
+    20 times over, even...
     And yet...?
-    The prize continues to not be given to (this legend/these legends)...
+    The man unable to obtain this prize...

+    He and his wife have changed the world... but- still no Nobel Peace Prize.
+    Once everybody realizes how messed up that is... they'll understand what I had to live through to write this thing.

     [Final Thought]
     FightingEntropy might not be that extreme, where it winds up earning a Nobel Peace Prize or anything like that.